 A Glimpse of Forever: A Journey through Bolivia

-The sun sets behind a distant ridge, day fades into indigo-tinted dusk, and the city reveals itself in millions of twinkling lights, shimmering and dreamlike, mesmerizing and surreal.
+The sun sets behind a distant ridge, day fades into indigo-tinted dusk, and the city reveals itself in a million twinkling lights, shimmering and dreamlike, mesmerizing and surreal.
 For a brief, magical moment, La Paz lies silent, except for the haunting melody of a pan flute, which lingers for an instant, then vanishes into night.

 Awakened by Midnight Chants: Timket in Ethiopia

 Worshippers maintain a twenty-four hour vigil to honor the tabot.
 Their chanting continues throughout the night, and wakes me up at intervals.
 It is a soothing chant, of this devout congregation softly calling out for God's blessing, like rippling water along a riverbank.
 I wake up in the morning feeling renewed, in spite of, or perhaps because of, the interludes.

 Gem of India: A Journey through Orissa

 The hypnotic refrain of two drums and a hand-made wooden flute hang in the air.
 Dozens of women materialize, seemingly out of nowhere.
 Clearly, something extraordinary is about to unfold.
 The women link arms in a vigorous choreography of their native dance, which seems like an endless rendition of hava nagila on steroids.
 They invite me to join in my own two-left-footed version of the dance.
 But this is more than just an afternoon of entertainment.
 It is evidence of the unshakable foundation of their deep cultural heritage.

 Magical World Afloat: A Journey through Inle Lake